Employee benefits offered by the University of Helsinki:

 Teaching and research staff have an annual workload of roughly 1,600 hours.
 This means that their hours are extremely flexible: there is no set number of hours to work in a day.
 As an employee, you may decide on how to allocate the hours during the year.

 The University of Helsinki is a family-friendly employer.
 To support the balance of work and family, Finnish legislation guarantees employees time off when they have small children.
-See also: Arrival and family support
+More information: Balancing family life and work (InfoFinland.fi)

 The University of Helsinki has a talent management plan detailing digital skills, inclusive leadership, community spirit, and service skills.
 We support all staff in developing these skills and pay special attention to supervisor competence.